Brian Willson: Concord protest and injuries

-Mimi Farina and Pete Sears later played a folk set for protesters just outside the barbed wire surrounding the naval base.
-They built the stage on some old railroad tracks using a generator for power.
-Their show was filmed by police from a tower just inside the base.

 For years after the incident, anti-war protesters maintained a 24-hour-a-day vigil at the weapons depot, which shipped between 60,000 and 120,000 tons of munitions each year to U.S. forces and allies, a Navy spokesman said.

 Willson filed a lawsuit contending that the Navy and individual supervisors were given ample warning of their plan to block the tracks, and that the train crew had time to stop—which the subsequent official Navy report confirmed.
 The train crew filed a lawsuit against Willson, requesting punitive damages for the "humiliation, mental anguish, and physical stress" they suffered as a result of the incident, which was dismissed.
 U.S. District Judge Robert Peckham said Willson did not plan to cause the railroad workers any distress, because he assumed the train would stop before hitting him.

-Willson later agreed to settle his lawsuit against the government and train crew for $920,000.
-He now walks with prostheses and travels locally on a handcycle.
+Willson agreed in 1990 to settle his lawsuit against the government and train crew for $920,000.
+He subsequently walks with prostheses and travels locally on a handcycle.

 Minneapolis folk-punk group Boiled in Lead dedicated their version of the traditional Irish antiwar ballad "My Son John," from their 1989 album From the Ladle to the Grave, to Willson.